chhotii-alex/react-svelte-compare/README.md

 , such as:
 * You cannot use `class` as an attribute name: use `className` instead
 * You cannot use `for` as an attribute name: use `htmlFor` instead
-* If an HTML expression spans more than one line, it must be surrounded by parentheses
-* An HTML expression must consist of only one top-level node and its children